ahsmith22/SluteusRNA/README.md

 - SluteusRNA.Rproj: Rstudio project file for all analyses

-All code can be found within one R markdown file:
+Code used in analyses can be found within one R file and one R markdown file:

+- EC50_R.R: Code for the calculation of EC50 values

-- Sluteus.Rmd: Code for all analyses for the project
+- Sluteus.Rmd: Code for all other analyses for the project

 ### Data